StephenSouth13/Vine_Thanh_Duyen/supabase.setup.md

 DROP TRIGGER IF EXISTS update_leave_requests_updated_at ON public.leave_requests;
 CREATE TRIGGER update_leave_requests_updated_at BEFORE UPDATE ON public.leave_requests FOR EACH ROW EXECUTE FUNCTION public.update_updated_at_column();

--- 7) RLS Policies for Database Tables (Dropping and Recreating) -- TEAMS
+-- 7) RLS Policies for Database Tables (Recreating policies to ensure clean syntax)

+-- TEAMS
 DROP POLICY IF EXISTS "Everyone can view teams" ON public.teams;
 DROP POLICY IF EXISTS "Admins can manage teams" ON public.teams;